“Steve, you’ve got to think of every one of these deals as buying another headache… Do you really want THIS PARTICULAR headache?”

 I also worked for a billion-dollar New York hedge-fund manager, and he understood this concept.
 My marching orders were simple: Find any investment idea that can potentially make a profit of $25 million or more.

 Easier said than done!
-But thanks to this mandate, the fund manager didn’t end up with 1,000 little investment ideas to watch.
+But by having this mandate, the fund manager didn’t end up with 1,000 little investment ideas to watch.
 Instead, he ended up with a couple dozen ideas that he got to know REALLY well.

 The point is, just because an investment could make you a big return, doesn’t mean you should do it.